-- Must ensure all individuals receiving the COVID-19 vaccine complete the New York State COVID-19 Vaccine Form for the first dose, and attest that they are eligible to be vaccinated.
-All practices, providers, and entities must confirm adherence to this requirement at the time of vaccine administration. - Must make best efforts to use all vaccine doses before expiration or reaching beyond use dates based on temperature storage requirements by assessing the COVID-19 vaccination status of each patient and offering the vaccine to all eligible individuals. - Providers should continue to report all doses administered to NYSIIS and CIR, including third vaccine doses and booster doses as appropriate based on ACIP recommendations.
+- MUST ensure that each individual they vaccinate displays evidence of completed NYS COVID-19 Vaccine Form and attestation. - Must make best efforts to use all vaccine doses before expiration or reaching beyond use dates based on temperature storage requirements by assessing the COVID-19 vaccination status of each patient and offering the vaccine to all eligible individuals. - Providers should continue to report all doses administered to NYSIIS and CIR, including third vaccine doses and booster doses as appropriate based on ACIP recommendations.
 It is critical that providers follow the appropriate intervals and product combinations in order for these doses to be considered valid.
-Providers should fully utilize both NYSIIS and CIR to confirm patients' previous dose dates and vaccine type. - With respect to pharmacies, pharmacists are authorized to vaccinate individuals 12 years of age and older for COVID-19, pursuant to current COVID-19 PREP Act declarations.
+Providers should fully utilize both NYSIIS and CIR to confirm patients' previous dose dates and vaccine type.

+• With respect to pharmacies, pharmacists are authorized to vaccinate individuals 12 years of age and older for COVID-19, pursuant to current COVID-19 PREP Act declarations.